-The increase in S,G&A expenses for 2018 as compared to 2017 was attributable to higher expenses at both our Distribution and Aerospace segments and an increase in corporate expenses.
-The increase in expenses at the Distribution segment was mainly driven by higher employee and employee-related costs, including an increase in group health costs and \$1.4 million in one-time employee incentives.
-S,G&A expenses at our Aerospace segment increase when compared to prior year, primarily due to \$3.0 million in costs incurred for employee-tax related matters.
-The increase in corporate expenses was primarily attributable to \$3.4 million in corporate development activities, which includes costs associated with the due diligence for an acquisition we elected not to complete, partially offset by the absence of \$2.8 million in separation costs associated with senior executives incurred in the prior year.
+The increase in S,G&A expenses for 2018 as compared to 2017 was primarily attributable to higher expenses in the Aerospace business.
+S,G&A expenses at our Aerospace business increased when compared to prior year, primarily due to \$3.0 million in costs incurred for employee-tax related matters.
+Corporate expenses in 2018 remained relatively flat when compared to 2017.
+This was primarily attributable to \$1.1 million in corporate development activities, which includes costs associated with the due diligence for an acquisition we elected not to complete, and higher consulting fees mostly offset by the absence of \$1.6 million in separation costs associated with a senior executive incurred in the prior year.